pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Shipping Info Missing.md

 3. Once sent/updated (new address updated in Shopify), fill in the form accordingly.
 4. Our logistics team will follow up to the form and ship out the updated orders.

-*We only need to manage orders on Shopify and Amazon, please disregard any other orders*
+*We only need to manage orders on Shopify and Amazon, please disregard any other orders.*

 Shopify orders: PG-xxxxx, EU-xxxxx, UK-xxxxx, etc...